-Upon request, the City shall provide a tax-free employer-paid Commuter Check subsidy of \$20 per month that the employee may use for any Bay Area transit service or to pay for a qualified monthly vanpool fare.
+Upon request, the City shall provide a Commuter Check subsidy valued at twenty dollars (\$20.00) per month to an employee for transit, biking or van pool.
+Commuter check subsidies are only intended for use by the employee while employed with the City of Berkeley and may expire due to inactivity.
 The City shall also provide employees the opportunity to set aside income on a pre-tax basis for a qualified transportation benefit through payroll deduction up to the maximum allowed by the Federal tax code.